Mdabo1/homework_5/README.md

-# Creating API for our Previous Model
+# Testing API for our Previous Model

-## What does this project?

-We have developed an API to leverage the abilities of our previous model.

 ## How can I create my own API using this model?